Should I Refinance My Mortgage And When?

 If a sign-in page does not automatically pop up in a new tab, click here

 Why Should I Refinance My Mortgage?

 Refinancing can allow you to change the terms of your mortgage to secure a lower monthly payment, switch your loan terms, consolidate debt or even take some cash from your home’s equity to put toward bills or renovations.

 Let’s take a deeper look at some of the reasons you may want to refinance.

 You Need To Change Your Loan Term

-When you lengthen your mortgage term, you get a slightly higher interest rate because lenders take inflation into account, and a longer mortgage term means you pay more in interest over time.
+When you lengthen your mortgage term, you may get a slightly higher interest rate because lenders take inflation into account, and a longer mortgage term means you will likely pay more in interest over time.
 If you know your current payment schedule isn’t realistic for your household income, a refinance can free up more cash so you can invest, build an emergency fund or spend it on other necessities.

-You can also refinance your mortgage in the opposite direction, from a long term to a shorter term.
-When you switch from a longer-term mortgage to a shorter one, you enjoy lower interest rates and you’ll also own your home sooner.
+You can also refinance your mortgage in the opposite direction, from a longer term to a shorter term mortgage.
+When you switch from a longer-term mortgage to a shorter one, you will likely enjoy lower interest rates and you’ll also own your home sooner.

 You Need Cash To Pay Off Debts